arcus/education_modules/regular_expressions_basics/regular_expressions_basics.md

-### Quiz 2: Special Groups
+### Quiz 2: Metasequences, Lists, and Ranges

 This the regular expression that represents the valid characters that can appear in the first part of an email address (the part before the `@`):

 `[A-Za-z\d\-\._]`

 **According to this regular expression** (which for simplicity's sake isn't reflective of all of the rules for email addresses in reality), which of the following characters can appear in the first part of an email address?
-Chek all that apply.
+Check all that apply.

 [[ ]] `\ `
 [[X]] `9`